-- 1. The function to prescribe teachers' pay and conditions for teachers in Wales was transferred from the Secretary of State to the Welsh Ministers on 30th September 2018 by the Welsh Ministers (Transfer of Functions) Order 2018.
+- 1. The function to prescribe teachers' pay and conditions for teachers in Wales was transferred from the Secretary of State to the Welsh Ministers on 30th September 2018 by the Welsh Ministers (Transfer of Functions) Order 20181.
 Therefore, the devolution of teachers' pay and conditions to the Welsh Government means that the 2018 Document was the last Document to apply to teachers in Wales as well as England.
 From the 2019 Document onwards the coverage of the Document is Wales only; the Secretary of State no longer has power to prescribe teachers' pay and conditions for teachers in Wales. - 2.
 The statutory requirements for teachers' pay and conditions for maintained schools in Wales are set out in the Document, and schools and local authorities (LAs) must abide by these.
 The Education Act 2002 ("the Act") gives the Welsh Ministers power to issue guidance on pay and conditions matters, to which those concerned must have regard.
 LAs and governing bodies are required to have regard to the statutory guidance, and in respect of guidance on procedural matters a court or tribunal may take any failure to do so into account in any proceedings.
 Broadly speaking, this means that any party not following this guidance would need to have good reason not to do so and would need to be able to justify any departure from it. - 3.
-The Document and statutory guidance have been amended in response to the recommendations in the fourth report of the Independent Welsh Pay Review Body (IWPRB), published on 21 July 2022 and to reflect a change in the number of days and hours that teachers must be available to work as a result of the additional Bank Holiday on Monday 19th September 2022 to mark the funeral of Her Majesty The Queen Elizabeth and the additional bank holiday on Monday 8 May 2023 to mark the coronation of His Majesty King Charles III.
-Details of amendments to the School Teachers' Pay and Conditions Document 2021 are set out below. - 4.
-These amendments were subject to consultation with the teacher unions, employers, and other relevant interested parties as part of the usual statutory consultation process.
+Details of amendments to the School Teachers' Pay and Conditions Document since 2023 are set out below.
+These amendments were subject to consultation with the teacher unions, employers, and other relevant interested parties as part of the usual statutory consultation process and specific further negotiations.

-&lt;sup>1 S.I.
+1 S.I.
 2018/644.

-Summary of changes to pay and conditions since 2021
+Summary of changes to pay and conditions since 2023